 The Board will consider the claim during a closed session [“anticipated litigation”] of a regular or special meeting.
 Action to accept or reject the claim may be taken in open or closed session.
 The claimant shall be notified of the Board’s action regarding their claim.
 Notification that a claim has been rejected shall be accompanied by proof of service.

-The Board will not consider a claim of an amount in excess of the [insurance deductible] 00), including the cost of investigation, without prior written approval of the District’s insurance company.
+The Board will not consider a claim of an amount in excess of the $1,000, including the cost of investigation, without prior written approval of the District’s insurance company.

 Claims in excess of the District’s insurance deductible shall be forwarded to the insurance company, and the claimant shall be advised of this action.